 When to Start Using Your Medical Insurance ID Card

-You will receive health insurance ID cards from Tufts Health Plan approximately two to three weeks after you have completed the enrollment process.
+You will receive health insurance ID cards from Tufts Health Plan approximately three to four weeks after you have completed the enrollment process.
 As a result, although your coverage will be effective the first of the month, you might not receive your cards until later.
 If possible, contact Tufts Health Plan member services before scheduling your first appointment.
 If you need health care services before you receive your insurance ID card, you and your doctor may contact Tufts Health Plan for proof of coverage.

 Changing Your Coverage

 Except during your initial 30-day enrollment period or during annual open enrollment, federal regulations prohibit you from enrolling in, canceling, or changing your participation in the plan unless you experience a qualifying life event.
 Examples of these events include marriage, divorce, birth of a child, and loss of non-Berklee insurance.
 Any change must be consistent with your qualifying life event.
 The deadline for making these changes is 30 days from the date of the event.

 Generally, insurance coverage for you and your covered family memebers ends at the end of the month when your employment (or eligibility) ends.
 However, your children's coverage could end sooner.
 The last day of coverage for children is the day before their 26th birthday, unless they are certified as disabled and eligible for continued coverage.
 Any person whose coverage ends is eligible to continue that coverage for a period of time via COBRA.
 Additional COBRA information can be found here.